 People require long-term care due to an illness, accident, or the impact of aging.
 With advances in medical science, we have seen greater longevity.
 However, this means more people will need help with what are known as "ADLs" – activities-of-daily living.
 Plus, as we reach certain age milestones, there is a higher risk of cognitive decline that requires supervisory care.

-Health insurance, including Medicareand supplements, will not pay for a majority of this type of care.
+Health insurance, including Medicare and supplements, will not pay for most of this type of care.
 We are already in crisis as not enough people have planned for the financial costs and burdens that come with getting older.

 According to Health Affairs, 54% will not have sufficient funds to pay for this care.
 Most families are forced to use family caregivers.
-These unpaid caregivers provide almost 80% of long-term care services at home, according to the U.S. Department of Health and Human Services.
+These family members who provide care are unpaid but provide almost 80% of long-term care services at home, according to the U.S. Department of Health and Human Services.

-Those with Long-Term Care Insurance do have resources to pay for care.
-In 2020, according to the American Association for Long-Term Care Insurance, the major insurance companies spent $11.6 billion in benefits either for care at home or in adult daycare centers, assisted living facilities, memory care centers, and traditional nursing homes.
+Those who own Long-Term Care Insurance have guaranteed tax-free resources to pay for care.
+In 2020, according to the American Association for Long-Term Care Insurance, the major insurance companies spent $11.6 billion in benefits either for care at home or in adult day care centers, assisted living facilities, memory care centers, and traditional nursing homes.